-- 9.01 A bereavement leave of absence of five (5) consecutive days, including the day of the funeral, will be granted to an employee upon a death in his or her immediate family.
+9.01 A bereavement leave of absence of five (5) consecutive days, including the day of the funeral, will be granted to an employee upon a death in his or her immediate family.
 Where any such day occurs on a regularly scheduled working day for the employee, he or she shall be paid on the basis of the standard number of hours which he or she otherwise would have worked at regular salary plus applicable shift differential.
 The employee may be granted additional bereavement leave without pay at the discretion of the Employer.
-The employee shall notify the Employer as soon as possible following the death. - 9.02 Immediate family for the purpose of Article 9.01 shall mean father, mother, spouse or children. - 9.03 A bereavement leave of absence of up to three (3) consecutive days, including the day of the funeral, will be granted upon request to an employee upon a death in his or her family.
+The employee shall notify the Employer as soon as possible following the death.

+- 9.02 Immediate family for the purpose of Article 9.01 shall mean father, mother, spouse or children, parental in-laws, step children, same-sex partners and their children and any relative living with the employee. - 9.03 A bereavement leave of absence of up to three (3) consecutive days, including the day of the funeral, will be granted upon request to an employee upon a death in his or her family.
 Where any such day occurs on a regularly scheduled working day for the employee, he or she shall be paid on the basis of the standard number of hours which he or she otherwise would have worked at regular salary plus applicable shift differential.
 The employee may, in exceptional circumstances, be granted additional bereavement leave without pay at the discretion of the Employer.
-The employee shall notify the Employer as soon as possible following the death.

-- 9.04 Family shall mean sister, brother, step father, step mother, step children, step brothers, step-sisters, father-in-law, mother-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law, grandchildren, great-grandchildren, grandparents, great-grandparents, grandparents-in-law and great-grandparents-in-law. - 9.05 Employees who are required to leave the country to attend a funeral or attend to matters relating to a bereavement leave under Article 9.01 or 9.03 shall be granted an extended unpaid leave of absence.
+The employee shall notify the Employer as soon as possible following the death. - 9.04 Family shall mean sister, brother, stepfather, stepmother, stepchildren, stepbrothers, stepsisters, father-in-law, mother-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law, grandchildren, great-grandchildren, grandparents, great-grandparents, grandparents-in-law and great-grandparents-in-law. - 9.05 Employees who are required to leave the country to attend a funeral or attend to matters relating to a bereavement leave under Article 9.01 or 9.03 shall be granted an extended unpaid leave of absence.